 Enables Autorun after power-up or reset.
 This setting is saved in EEPROM and will be maintained even when power is removed.
-Enabling Autorun causes the 8080 to immediately start executing code from address 0 at power-up.
+Enabling Autorun causes the Z80 to immediately start executing code from address 0 at power-up.
 The ICE is in Go mode at this point.
-Interrupts and hold requests are enabled.
+Maskable and non-maskable interrupts and bus requests are enabled.
 The current Autorun setting is part of the status display.